jalil-M/Opt-Project/README.md

 #### Code
 To launch the code `run.py` use the following code files:
-* `helpers.py`: Deal with the creation of the spectrum and the building of the neural network
+* `helpers.py`: Deal with the creation of the spectrum, building of the neural network and the plots
+* `benchmarking.py` : Functions used for the benchmarking.
+It is composed of computation of the loss against the number of epochs and the recall, accuracy, precision and F1-score against the spectrum.

 The `datasets` folder is also needed to store full data set.
+For the experiment, the data set `bank-additional-full.csv` is used.
 In this folder, the data sheet `bank-additional-full.csv` is used for the experiment.

 ### Additional content